 Keratitis is an inflammation of the cornea — the clear, dome-shaped tissue on the front of your eye that covers the pupil and iris.
-Keratitis may or may not involve an infection.
-Noninfectious keratitis can be caused by a relatively minor injury, such as a fingernail scratch, or from wearing your contact lenses too long.
+Keratitis may or may not be associated with an infection.
+Noninfectious keratitis can be caused by a relatively minor injury, wearing your contact lenses too long or other diseases.
 Infectious keratitis can be caused by bacteria, viruses, fungi and parasites.

 If you have eye redness or other symptoms of keratitis, make an appointment to see your doctor.
 With prompt attention, mild to moderate cases of keratitis can usually be effectively treated without loss of vision.
 If left untreated, or if an infection is severe, keratitis can lead to serious complications that may permanently damage your vision.